Last updated on January 14th, 2022 at 09:27 am

 Today, you can explore Pigeon Key and marvel at the old Seven Mile Bridge, listed on the National Register of Historic Places.
 And while there are a lot of places I love in the Keys, Pigeon Key may be first on my list.

 A sleeker, safer Seven Mile Bridge paralleling the old one opened in 1982.
 The old bridge remains, falling further and further into disrepair.
-Until a few years ago, the 2.2 mile stretch to Pigeon Key was used for trams for visitors.
-But it became too deteriorated for vehicles and is closed for major repairs until March 2022.
+The 2.2 mile stretch of the Old Seven Mile Bridge to Pigeon Key was closed for five years for repairs but reopened Jan.
+12, 2022.
+It is now open to walking, biking, fishing and, in spring, Pigeon Key visitor will ride a 60-person tram when visiting the island.

 Pigeon Key is now operated by Pigeon Key Foundation & Marine Science Center.
-Visitors pay $15 (kids 6-12 are $12; 5 and under is $5) and now are whisked by speed boat from Marathon to the island — a short, delightful ride.
+Visitors pay $15 (kids 6-12 are $12; 5 and under is $5.)
+Until the tram begins operating on the newly reopened bridge, visitors are whisked by speed boat from Marathon to the island — a short, delightful ride.

 A tour guide walks you around the 5-acre island of Pigeon Key and through many of its 11 historic buildings.
 Pigeon Key housed the workers who built the Seven Mile Bridge from 1908 to 1912 for railroad magnate Henry Flagler, a partner of John D. Rockefeller.